-To earn a Master of Arts in Criminal Justice, students must successfully complete a minimum of 36 hours of graduate credit through a combination of core and elective courses and pass a comprehensive exam.
-All students will complete eight core courses.
+To earn a Master of Arts in Criminal Justice, students must successfully complete a minimum of 36 hours of graduate credit through a combination of core and elective courses.
+All students will complete eight core courses, including the CRIM 5410 Capstone.
 The remaining four courses are determined by the student's chosen track.
-There are four academic tracks: Administration and Leadership, Forensic Psychology, Homeland Security, and Justice Studies.
+There are three academic tracks: Forensic Psychology, Homeland Security, and Justice Studies.